ruuddejong-altran/python-c-cpp/docs/example_2.md

 We call back into the Python code with the `PyObject_CallFunction` call.
 This takes the callback function, a format string, and a series of arguments.
 These latter should be familiar by now.
 The Python object that is returned is validated, converted to a C long, and returned to the caller.

 Please note the `Py_INCREF`, `Py_DECREF`, and `Py_XDECREF` calls.
 Python objects dynamically allocated.
-That means that their storage space must be released when they are no longer relevant.
+That means that their storage space must be released when they are no longer referenced.
 Python uses reference counting for heap-allocated objects (which means: all objects).
 The reference count is an attribute of the `PyObject` structure.